Bg

 • Asleep: 6:30 PM

-17 month olds need 2 - 3 hours of sleep during the day.
-While still taking 2 naps, you should aim for both naps to be at least 1 hour.
-Once a child drops their second nap, the remaining nap should be at least 2 hours on average.
+Most 17 month olds do best with 2 - 3 hours of sleep during the day.
+While still taking 2 naps, aim for both naps to be at least 1 hour.
+Once a child drops their second nap, the remaining nap is usually around 2 hours.

-Most 17 month olds are down to just 1 nap per day.
-If your 17 month old is still taking 2 naps per day, you can expect them to complete the transition to a 1-nap schedule in the coming weeks.
+Most 17 month olds are down to 1 nap per day.
+If your 17 month old is still taking 2 naps per day, it’s likely they’ll transition to a 1-nap schedule soon.

 Morning rise6:00 AM